CoherentJava/java-articles/README.md

 # java-articles

-Code samples for Java articles
+This repository contains code samples for Java articles published on [CoherentJava](https://coherentjava.blog).